-Fish and Game biologists collect lymph nodes from harvested and salvaged animals in specific game units.
+Fish and Game biologists collect lymph nodes as samples from harvested and salvaged animals in specific game units.
 This is done at check stations, regional offices, and other regional drop-off locations.

-If you harvest a mule deer in one of the game units where samples are being sampled, here’s what you can to do to help:
+If you harvest a deer in one of the CWD priority sample areas, here’s what you can to do to help:

 Please leave the upper portion of the neck attached to the head so that staff can remove the lymph nodes from the throat.
 Only adults and yearlings, no fawns.

-Individuals who salvaged road killed mule deer in the sample areas are asked to voluntarily bring in the head and upper neck to a regional office or CWD sample drop-off location for lymph node removal.
+Individuals who salvaged road-killed deer in the Priority Areas are asked to voluntarily bring in the head and upper neck to a regional office or CWD sample drop-off location for lymph node removal.